pjmcar23/latin102profile/quiz1.md

 2. Centaurs *were being killed* by Hercules.
 (Use the perfect tense)
    - interfecti sunt
 3. Centaurs *were killed* by Hercules.
 (Use the perfect tense)
-   - interfecerunt
+   - interfecerunt ❌ (Could you try this one in the imperfect?)
 4. When Hercules *killed* the Centaurs, he carried off Deianira.
 (Emphasize the *circumstance*, not the *timing*, of what Hercules did.)
-   - interfecerunt
+   - interfecerunt ❌
 5. At the moment when Deianira *saw* Hercules’ garment burst into flames, she realized the Centaur had lied to her.
-   - videt
+   - videt ❌
 6. Hercules *led* Deianira in marriage (i.e., he married her).
-   - ductus est
+   - ductus est ❌
 7. Hercules repeatedly *asked* Eurytus for permission to marry Iole.
-   - rogavit
+   - rogavit ❌